-Kevin B. Johnson, MD, MS is a Professor and Chair of Biomedical Informatics, with a joint appointment in the Department of Pediatrics at Vanderbilt University Medical Center.
+Kevin B. Johnson, MD, MS is the former Professor and Chair of Biomedical Informatics, with a joint appointment in the Department of Pediatrics at Vanderbilt University Medical Center.
 He received his MD from Johns Hopkins Hospital in Baltimore and his MS in Medical Informatics from Stanford University.
 In 1992 he returned to Johns Hopkins where he served as a Pediatric Chief Resident.
 He was a member of the faculty in both Pediatrics and Biomedical Information Sciences at Johns Hopkins until 2002, when he was recruited to Vanderbilt University.
 He also is a board certified Pediatrician.

 Dr. Johnson is an internationally-respected developer and evaluator of clinical information technology.
 His research interests have been related to developing and encouraging the adoption of clinical information systems to improve patient safety and compliance with practice guidelines; the uses of advanced computer technologies, including the Worldwide Web, personal digital assistants, and pen-based computers in medicine; and the development of computer-based documentation systems for the point of care.
 In the early phases of his career, he directed the development and evaluation of evidence-based pediatric care guidelines for The Johns Hopkins Hospital.
 He has been principal investigator on numerous grants, and has been an invited speaker at most major medical informatics and pediatrics conferences.